-The above two treats are much cheaper than the ricepuff sticks 'Rice Pops' sold by the pet stores, but the chinchillas do seem to like the sweetened rice pops more.
-(Of course; they're half sugar).
+The above two treats are much cheaper than the puffed rice sticks that pet stores sell under the name 'Rice Pops', but the chinchillas do seem to like the sweetened rice pops more.
+(Of course they like them more; they're half sugar).
 'Rice Pops' look like this:

-You can start with those but they're like $5 a pack and frankly not good for the chinchilla (half sugar!), so after you've got the chinchilla tamed a bit and expecting food to come with your hand, I suggest switching to the Quaker rice cakes.
-Just make sure to have food in your hand every time you reach towards the chinchilla, and eventually it'll realize to come towards your hand and it won't matter if it's an unhealthy rice pop or a healthy rice cake that you're holding.
-But yeah, they love those rice pops and they're a good first treat to get your chinchilla to like you initially.
-Hold the rice pop in one hand, and slowly reach forward and pet the chinchilla with your other hand.
-Don't let the chinchilla rip the treat out of your hand.
+You can start with Rice Pops.
+They're easy to hold on to and the chinchilla will love them.
+In the long term, Rice Pops $5 a pack and frankly not good for the chinchilla (half sugar!), so after about 6 months when you've got the chinchilla tamed a bit and expecting food to come with your hand, I suggest switching to the Quaker rice cakes.
+Just make sure to have food in your hand every time you reach towards the chinchilla, and eventually it'll realize to come towards your hand and it won't matter if it's a rice pop or a low sugar healthy rice cake that you're holding.

-An example of an inexpensive cage frame is the $104 delivered to your door cage on ebay.
+Here is an example of an inexpensive cage for $110 delivered to your door on ebay:

-That makes a good external frame for a cage.
-Then you can use fleece or mesh to make levels.
+They have it for sale with the wires painted white or black.
+Either makes a great external frame for a cage.
+You can use fleece, kiln dried pine, or mesh to add levels.
 Make sure at no point can a chinchilla slip and plummet the entire height of the cage.
 They can die that way :(

 How to Introduce a New Chinchilla: